ShehabAhmedSayem/Around_Bangladesh/README.md

 # Around Bangladesh

 A website made with raw php and mysql database.
 It is mainly a helpful guide for tour loving people who want to explore the beauty of Bangladesh.
+This is the academic project of Database Lab Course.

 ## Description